 Principals must report certain payment discrepancies to the Queensland Building and Construction Commission, but don't have a role in authorising payments made through PBAs.

 In certain circumstances, including contract termination or head contractor insolvency (in section 54 of the BIF Act) the principal may decide to assume the role of trustee to a project bank account.

 If this occurs, the head contractor must inform the banking institution that the principal will act as trustee of the PBA.

 Bank fees and charges

-The BIF Act doesn't regulate the fees and charges that a bank may levy on the head contractor to provide PBAs.
+The BIF Act doesn't regulate the fees and charges that a financial institution may levy on the head contractor to provide PBAs.